mattofficeuk/StatisticalForecast/README.md

 - `SUBMIT*` - wrapper scripts (Shell) that take some input (e.g. `cmip6` - see scripts) and submit jobs to the Jasmin queues, calling the python scripts
 - `queue_spacer_sbatch.sh` - A script to ensure we don't submit too many jobs at once.
 I'm not sure if this is necessary
 - `analogue.py` and `cmip.py` and `mfilter.py` - Somewhere where I have stored custom code relevant for this work
+- `selection.py` specifies the procedure on which the selection of the analogues is based
 - `AnalogueCache_Spatial.py` - To find the best (based on a given method) analogue source data from the pre-processed data
 - `AnalogueCache_Spatial_Skill.py` - To take those source files and estimate the skill of the predictions
 - `AnalyseAnalogueSource2_Jasmin.py` - To look at the source files for the skill (maps) and do some analysis of these